kubaPod/NotebookApps/README.md

  Two files will be created

  - appName.nb will be your project notebook to build app / test etc
  - appNameSource.wl will be your main file with gui and other definitions.

-   This file will be **read** withing generated notebook within a local notebook's context so you don't need to worry about contexts.
+ ## Documentation

+ For more details see [Wiki:Quick-Tutorial](https://github.com/kubaPod/NotebookApps/wiki/Quick-tutorial)